 And again, season three has a very special way of basically avoiding linear plot or rather, of introducing many non-linear episodes that make a highly complicated and cryptic story even harder to uncover: however, Twin Peaks audiences halfway knew what to expect.

-The volume Critical Essays on Twin Peaks: The Return is the first publication that investigates the tactics, style, extra surrealistic environment of season three of the series that changed TV forever when it premiered in 1990.
+The volume Critical Essays on Twin Peaks: The Return is the first publication that investigates the tactics, style, and extra surrealistic environment of season three of the series that changed TV forever when it premiered in 1990.

-Altogether, 18 authors present their speculations, findings and theories of what “really” happened in the third season.
+Eighteen authors present their speculations, findings and theories of what “really” happened in the third season.
 Loosely subdivided into three sections, the first one examines how the Twin Peaks universe and reality collide, while the next part deals with the supernatural and surreal elements of both worlds while the texts of the final section ponder traumatic and nightmarish experiences of the series’ characters.
 So topics such as a possible alien contact and influence and control of Earth history, Twin Peaks Fandom, nostalgia, Mark Frost’s Twin Peaks books, triplicity and otherness, transformation processes, the series’ altered concept of time, Kafkaesque crimes, digital technologies are researched.
-A number of texts enlarge on the role of sound and music, as in this season several contemporary bands provide diegetic music (mostly proving retro style in entire songs) for scenes at the Roadhouse.
+A number of texts enlarge on the role of sound and music, as in this season several contemporary bands provide diegetic music (mostly providing retro style in entire songs) for scenes at the Roadhouse.

 And interpretation and decoding naturally will continue, as editor Antonio Sanna expects: “The scripts, contents, images and intertextuality of the series have been (re-) interpreted, fragmented, categorized, and deconstructed for over 25 years, as the plethora of publications from the time of the program’s airing to the present day has not managed to cover all the possible interpretations of the program and the film’s challenging and contradictory messages.”